Trap (2024 film): Critical response

 According to the website, critics thought the film was "another divisive work" from Shyamalan, "but its dark humor, tense atmosphere and a strong central performance may just be enough for fans of his work."
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 46 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those surveyed by PostTrak gave it an overall positive score of 66%, with an average rating of 2.5 out of 5 stars.

-Benjamin Lee of The Guardian gave the film 2/5 stars, writing, "Trap is a thriller that incorrectly thinks it's fiendishly smart.
+Benjamin Lee of The Guardian gave the film 2/5 stars, writing: "Trap is a thriller that incorrectly thinks it's fiendishly smart.
 Maybe if it was more aware of how stupid it actually is, it might have been a lot more fun."
-Peter Travers of ABC News wrote, "Hartnett performs miracles in making Cooper a serial butcher and a devoted family man living in the same body.
+Peter Travers of ABC News wrote: "Hartnett performs miracles in making Cooper a serial butcher and a devoted family man living in the same body.
 You believe him, which is a trick Shyamalan otherwise fails to achieve as this misfire builds to a sequel-begging climax that ups the ante on shameless."
 Vanity Fair's Richard Lawson said that Shyamalan "has built a solid foundation, as he tends to do: clever setup, appealing lead actor, and an interesting (and quite relevant) cultural milieu.
 But fairly quickly, Trap's sleek design peels away, and we see the shoddy engineering it's been hiding."

 Jesse Hassenger of The A.V.
 Club gave the film a B+ grade, writing that it "may cook more purely and entertainingly than anything in [Shyamalan's] last decade of self-styled pop hits.
 But it also suggests that there are discordant notes that he can't, and probably shouldn't, ever get out of his system."
-IndieWire's Ryan Lattanzio gave it a B grade, calling it "too plausibility-stretching to be actually scary, but Hartnett's well-calibrated performance as a psycho dad, the type who sends PTA moms all aflutter, is too dangerously charismatic to ignore."
+IndieWires Ryan Lattanzio gave it a B grade, calling it "too plausibility-stretching to be actually scary, but Hartnett's well-calibrated performance as a psycho dad, the type who sends PTA moms all aflutter, is too dangerously charismatic to ignore."

 Filmmakers Luca Guadagnino and Drew Hancock both cited Trap as among their favorite films of 2024, with Hancock describing it as "105 minutes of Josh Hartnett having the time of his life.
 And what's not to love about that?"
 In France, Cahiers du Cinéma placed it ninth on their top 10 films of 2024.

+Viewership

+According to data from Showlabs, Trap ranked second on Netflix in the United States during the week of 10–16 March 2025.